david-pizzi-cg/github-ai-workflow-demo/README.md

 **Same Bug, Three Approaches:**
 - **Stage 1**: You direct AI to find and fix the CSS bug step-by-step
-- **Stage 2**: You assign the bug to AI and it handles everything independently
+- **Stage 2**: You assign the bug to AI and it handles everything independently *(requires GitHub Copilot Pro or higher)*
 - **Stage 3**: AI catches and fixes the bug before you even commit it

+> **📋 Stage 2 Note**: Stage 2 requires **GitHub Copilot Pro** or higher (Pro+, Business, or Enterprise) to access the Copilot Coding Agent feature.
+The free Copilot plan does not include this capability.
+See [GitHub Copilot Plans](https://docs.github.com/en/copilot/get-started/plans#agents) for details.

 ## 🎮 How to Use This Multi-Stage Demo